Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

   * - signal_name
     - Signal Name
     - The name describing the signal event.
+See the Custom Data Parameters section for an updated way of accessing the Signal(s) that are true on a given transaction.

   * - signal_description *(deprecated)*
     - Signal Description